bobgeorgethe3rd/freesewing/designs/harriet/README.md

 # @freesewing/harriet

-A High - Low circle skirt design for independent use and extension into other desgins
+Harriet high - low circle skirt design for independent use and extension into other desgins